logzly. Sticker Haven

 3. Check condition – Verify it’s still mint before sending.

 A well‑organized collection also builds trust.
-People notice when you can pull out a sticker quickly and in perfect condition.
+People notice when you can pull out a sticker quickly and in perfect condition, and you can always refer back to our step‑by‑step guide for a refresher.

 10. Review and Refresh Annually